1894 Hong Kong plague: Land resumption

 On May 31, a bylaw drawn up by the Sanitary Board allowed for the eviction and closure of houses deemed unfit for habitation.
 Houses on the streets of Kau Yu Fong (九如坊), Sin Hing Lee (善慶里), Nga Choi Hong (芽菜巷) and Mei Lun Lee (美侖里) were demolished, and a brick wall was erected surrounding those areas.

-In September, 1894, the Taipingshan Resumption Ordinance was passed, allowing the resumption of an area of about 10 acres in the Taipingshan district.
+In September 1894, the Taipingshan Resumption Ordinance was passed, allowing the resumption of an area of about 10 acres in the Taipingshan district.
 The area accounted for 50 percent of the cases, and 385 houses in the area were destroyed.
 Around 7,000 inhabitants were displaced.
 The area was walled up, and guards were stationed to prevent residents from re-entry.
 This drastic measure called for, as described by Robinson, "the destruction and rebuilding of one tenth part of Hong Kong."

 Reconstruction began in the end of 1895 and lasted until 1898.
 Drainage systems were improved, and balconies were installed for better ventilation.
 An area was marked out for the construction of a Bacteriological Institute.
 A public park was also constructed.
 It was named Blake Garden after then-Governor Henry Arthur Blake.
 Today, a plaque stands at the park, commemorating the deadly epidemic.

 End of the 1894 plague

-At the peak of the 1894 plague, admissions to hospital averaged at 80 a day, and death peaked at over 100 per day.
+At the peak of the 1894 plague, admissions to hospital averaged at 80 a day, and deaths peaked at over 100 per day.
 Taipingshan was not the only area affected by the plague.
 Areas such as Bowrington (now between today's Wan Chai and Causeway Bay), Sai Ying Pun, Shek Tong Tsui and Kennedy Town saw more deaths than Taipingshan.
-Internationally, steamships from Hong Kong carried the bacillus to every major seaport in the world, including to India.
+Internationally, steamships from Hong Kong carried the bacillus to every major seaport in the world, including India.

-The plague subsided with the arrival of cold weather, in the winter of 1894.
+The plague subsided with the arrival of cold weather in the winter of 1894.

 Endemic

 In 1895, only 44 cases were reported, but the plague returned strongly in 1896, affecting mostly Chinese in the Taipingshan district.
-Once again it subsided in winter, and returned almost annually thereafter.
+Once again, it subsided in winter, and it returned almost annually thereafter.
 The plague lasted until 1929, when the last cases were recorded.

 Statistics

 In total, between 1894 and 1929, there were over 24,000 cases with a mortality rate of over 90%.
 Between 1894 and 1923, there were 21,867 cases and 20,489 deaths, with a fatality rate of 93.7%.
-In 1894 there was no law to enforce the notification of deaths.
+In 1894, there was no law to enforce the notification of deaths.
 Women suffered a higher mortality rate than men, most likely due to their role as the caretakers of the sick.